LLMs as Hackers: Autonomous Linux Privilege Escalation Attacks: Introduction

 \section{Introduction}

-In the rapidly evolving field of cybersecurity, penetration testing (``pen-testing'') plays a pivotal role in identifying and mitigating potential vulnerabilities in a system.
-A crucial subtask of pen-testing is Linux privilege escalation, which involves \textit{exploiting a bug, design flaw, or configuration oversight in an operating system or software application to gain elevated access to resources that are normally protected from an application or user}~\cite{privesc}.
-The ability to escalate privileges can provide a malicious actor with increased access, potentially leading to more significant breaches or system damage.
-Therefore, understanding and improving the performance of tools used for this task is highly relevant.
-In this paper, we focus on investigating the performance of Large Language Models (LLMs) in the context of penetration testing, specifically for Linux privilege escalation.
-LLMs have shown remarkable abilities in emulating human behavior that can be leveraged to automate and enhance various tasks in pen-testing~\cite{deng2023pentestgpt, getting_pwned}.
-However, there is currently no understanding on how these models perform in common privilege escalation scenarios.
+In the rapidly evolving field of cybersecurity, penetration-testing (``pen-testing'' or ``hacking'') plays a pivotal role in identifying and mitigating potential vulnerabilities.
+A crucial subtask of pen-testing is privilege-escalation, which involves \textit{exploiting a bug, design flaw, or configuration oversight in an operating system or software application to gain elevated access to resources that are normally protected from an application or user}\footnote{\url{https://en.wikipedia.org/wiki/Privilege_escalation}}.
+The ability to escalate privileges provides a malicious actor with increased access, potentially leading to more significant breaches or system damage.
+Therefore, understanding and improving the performance of tools used for this task is highly relevant and impacts real-life security.

+In this paper, we focus on investigating the performance of Large Language Models (LLMs) in the context of penetration-testing, specifically for Linux privilege-escalation.
+LLMs have shown remarkable abilities to emulate human behavior that can be used to automate and improve various tasks in penetration-testing~\citep{getting_pwned,deng2023pentestgpt}.
+However, there is currently no understanding on how these models perform in common privilege-escalation scenarios.
+By understanding their performance, we can guide future research efforts towards higher effectiveness and reliability for LLM-guided penetration-testing, while ensuring the resulting tools are cost-effective and efficient for use by security practitioners operating under time constraints.

-To address this gap, we developed a comprehensive benchmark for Linux privilege escalation.
-This benchmark provides a standardized platform to evaluate and compare the performance of different LLMs in a controlled manner.
-We perform an empirical analysis of various LLMs using this benchmark, providing insight into their strengths and weaknesses in the context of privilege escalation.
-Our findings will contribute to ongoing efforts to improve the capabilities of LLMs in cybersecurity, particularly in penetration testing.
-By understanding the performance of these models in the critical task of privilege escalation, we can guide future research and development efforts to improve their effectiveness and reliability.
+To address this gap, we performed an empirical analysis of multiple LLMs using a newly created open-source Linux privilege-escalation benchmark, providing insight into LLMs' strengths and weaknesses in the context of these attacks.
+We release a platform to evaluate and compare the performance of different LLMs in a controlled manner.
+By understanding the performance of these models in the critical task of privilege-escalation, we can guide future research efforts towards higher effectiveness and reliability for LLM-guided penetration-testing.